n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.twitter.md

 # Twitter

-The Twitter node allows you to automate work in Twitter, and integrate Twitter with other applications. n8n has built-in support for a wide range of Twitter features, including creating direct messages, and deleting, searching, liking and retweeting a tweet.
+Use the Twitter node to automate work in Twitter, and integrate Twitter with other applications. n8n has built-in support for a wide range of Twitter features, including creating direct messages, and deleting, searching, liking and retweeting a tweet.

 On this page, you'll find a list of operations the Twitter node supports and links to more resources.